mmchougule/kedro-grpc-server/README.md

 [![Python Version](https://img.shields.io/badge/python-3.6%20%7C%203.7-blue.svg)]()
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/ambv/black)

 This is a Kedro plugin that creates a gRPC server for your kedro pipelines.
-Kedro gRPC Server RPC calls can be triggered using any of the programming languages that support gRPC.
+Exposed RPC calls can be triggered using any of the programming languages that support gRPC.

 Demo: